Zennoon/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 1-listint_len.c: Given a head of a singly linked list, the function returns the number of nodes/elements in the linked list using the fact that the last node has its next pointer pointing to NULL.

+2-add_nodeint.c: The function accepts a pointer to the head of a linked list, and an integer value, and it creates and adds a new node to the beginning of the linked list, initializing its n with the given integer value.